Evidence Level

 What is the recommended dosage of Rutin?

-The clinically studied dose for Rutin is 250-1,000 mg/day; often combined with vitamin C and other bioflavonoids.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 250-1,000 mg/day; often combined with vitamin C and other bioflavonoids Always follow the product label and check with a healthcare provider for personal advice.